 Why is VCPE recognized private school accreditation critical in Virginia?

 The Virginia Council for Private Education (VCPE), a private umbrella organization of associations whose membership is comprised of VCPE approved accrediting associations, responsible for accrediting Virginia private schools.
-VCPE’s authority to establish this process is authorized by the Code of Virginia in section 22.1-19.
+VCPE’s authority to establish this process is authorized by the Code of Virginia in section 22.1-19 and further in the Virginia Administrative Code of Regulations (Section A).

 For a Virginia private school to be recognized as an accredited private school by the Commonwealth of Virginia, the private school must have its accreditation recognized by VCPE through the school’s accreditation with a VCPE approved accrediting association.